woestreich/personalsite/content/research.md

 <br/>

 ### III.
-Equitable and effective management of dynamic ecosystems for wildlife and human communities
+Effective & equitable natural resource management
 ![SB Island](../img/Musky.jpg)
 <sup>*The Southern California Bight, photographed from Santa Barbara Island.
 This ocean area, adjacent to the largest port on the U.S. West Coast, supports a remarkable abundance and diversity of both wildlife populations and human uses of marine ecosystems.*</sup>